developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/debuggingjs/index.md

 The target device must have USB debugging enabled.
 This feature is found in **Settings >> Developer Options** panel, which is hidden by default.
 Here's how to **un-hide Developer options** (if necessary) **and enable USB debugging**:

 1. Go to **Settings >> About Phone**
-2. **Go to the 'Build Number' box** (by scrolling all the way to the bottom)
+2. **Go to the "Build Number box"** (by scrolling all the way to the bottom)
 3. **Tap the Build Number box seven times**
 4. **Return to Settings** and **tap Developer Options**
 5. **Place a check in the Enable USB Debugging** box

 ![img](../../images/debugging/Android_developerOptions.png)

 _Click on any image to enlarge_.

 ###2.
 Discover Device (in Desktop Chrome)
-If you haven't already done so, **connect your device to an available USB port on the development host** and **enable device detection in Chrome**:
+If not already done, **connect the device to an available USB port on the development host** and **enable device detection in Chrome**:

 >![Chrome Detect](../../images/debugging/Chrome_detect_USB.png)

 1. Open a browser window and **enter 'chrome://inspect'** in the address bar.
 You should see a screen similar the one above.

-2. **Check the 'Discover USB Devices' checkbox**.
-Your mobile device should appear along with an alert on the device.
-(If no devices are visible, please refer to the [Connections](../../api/guide/setup#connections) section of the [Enterprise Browser Setup Guide](../../api/guide/setup)).
+2. **Check the "Discover USB Devices" checkbox**.
+The mobile device appears along with an alert on the device.
+(If no devices are visible, please refer to the [Connections](../../guide/setup#connections) section of the [Enterprise Browser Setup Guide](../../guide/setup)).

 3. **Tap OK on the device** to complete the connection

 4. Linux- and Mac-based developers can skip to the next step. **Developers on Windows must install a USB driver** to make a USB-attached Android device visible.
-Please refer to the [Connections](../../api/guide/setup#connections) section of the [Enterprise Browser Setup Guide](../../api/guide/setup)) for that procedure.
+Please refer to the [Connections](../../guide/setup#connections) section of the [Enterprise Browser Setup Guide](../../guide/setup)) for that procedure.

 5. At this point you should be ready to begin debugging.
 Once your app is deployed and running on the device, the chrome://inspect page should look something like the one shown below, with your device and a link to its debug-enabled WebViews. **To begin debugging, click an inspect link.**